 First, you get me.
 That's hard to duplicate!

-Also, I use the highest end equipment: The digital German cosmetic tattooing devices from Harmonix and Nouveau Contour.
-There's a reason my machines cost nearly $3000, and other equipment costs $300.
+Also, I use the highest end tattooing equipment.
+My machinery includes the digital German cosmetic tattooing devices from Nouveau Contour.
 Because the movement of the needle in this machine is so precise, without sideways fluctuation, it doesn not cause the unnecessary pain, swelling, and damage which may be caused by a lower end machine.
+I also use the finest microblading devices from Softap, whose speical flexibility reduces risk of working too deeply and creating scarring.

 At the medispas, I have access to the best anesthetics to make you the most comfortable and safe during the procedure.
 Because they are enhanced with epinephrine, they shut down the surface capillaries to reduce bleeding and swelling to a negligible amount.

-Finally, when I finish, I treat you with cold laser therapy.
-This is a red light that you don't feel, which makes the skin heal faster.
-It also reduces redness, swelling and discomfort.
+Finally, when I finish, I treat you with red light therapy.
+This is a light that you don't feel, which reduces redness, swelling and discomfort.
+It also promotes healing.

-The combination of the above means you will leave my office looking almost normal, and that you'll feel pretty when you leave instead of wanting to hide for days.
+The combination of the above means you will leave my office looking and feeling better than you might do going to other practitioners who use less sophisticated equipment.

 Do I need a consultation in advance?